turbulent/dockwrkr/README.md

 ```

 ```
-#host# dockwrkr exec -ti web bash
+host # dockwrkr exec -ti web bash web $  exit host #
-#container $  exit
-#host #
 ```

-# Logging into docker registries
+## Logging into docker registries

-If you want dockwrkr to automatically login to your private registry you can supply credentials for it in your dockwrkr.yml file.
-If dockwrkr tries to pull an image from a registry that is defined in the ``registries`` configuration key, it will attempt to automatically login before pulling.
+If you want `dockwrkr` to automatically login to your private registry you can
+supply credentials for it in your `dockwrkr.yml` file.
+If `dockwrkr` tries to
+pull an image from a registry that is defined in the `registries` configuration
+key, it will attempt to automatically login before pulling.

 ```